Equivariant Floer cohomology for contactomorphisms of quotient spaces: Local Floer cohomology as the cone of a simple crossing

 \section{Local Floer cohomology as the cone of a simple crossing}

-\emph{Local Floer cohomology} refers to a homology group associated to a suitable set $C$ of orbits.
+\emph{Local Floer cohomology} is associated to a suitable set $C$ of orbits.
 What is important is that Floer cylinders which start and end in $C$ occupy a certain minimal amount of energy (in a way which persists under perturbations).
 This is the perspective developed in \cite{floer-comm-math-phys-1989}.
-One often specializes to the cases: \begin{itemize} \item $C$ is a single isolated fixed point; see \cite{ginzburg-gurel-JSG-2010, zhao-JSG-2019, shelukhin-zhao-JSG-2021, shelukhin-on-HZ-annals-2022}; \item $C$ is an $S^{1}$ family of orbits; see, e.g., \cite{cieliebak-et-al-mathZ-1996, mclean-AGT-2012}. \end{itemize} In our setting, the families of orbits to which we will develop a local Floer cohomology are associated to crossings with the discriminant.
+Some special cases are: \begin{itemize} \item $C$ is a single isolated fixed point; see \cite{ginzburg-gurel-JSG-2010, zhao-JSG-2019, shelukhin-zhao-JSG-2021, shelukhin-on-HZ-annals-2022}; \item $C$ is an $S^{1}$ family of orbits; see, e.g., \cite{cieliebak-et-al-mathZ-1996, mclean-AGT-2012}. \end{itemize} In our setting, the families of orbits for which we will develop a local Floer cohomology are associated to crossings with the discriminant.